thorrak/thorrak_hardware/ESP32 BrewPi Boards/D32 Pro - TFT OneSize.md

 This board is intended to be used with an additional ["sensor breakout PCB"](../BrewPi%20Sensor%20Boards/README.md) to which the DS18b20 temperature sensors will need to be connected.

-This relay is intended to be connected to this board with two sets of dupont connectors: The first set (4 connectors) connect from the "RELAY" header to the 4-pin input-header on the relay.
+The relay is intended to be connected to this board with two sets of dupont connectors: The first set (4 connectors) connect from the "RELAY" header to the 4-pin input-header on the relay.
 The second set (2 connectors) connects from the "PWR" header on the PCB.
 The +5v pin connects to the "JD-VCC" pin on the relay, and the GND pin connects to the GND pin next to the "JD-VCC" pin. **NOTE** - Save the jumper that previously connected the "VCC" and "JC-VCC" pins on the relay